AWcoder/MisfitsUnited/README.md

 - 2nd Place: $50 (12.5%)

-Additionally $200 (50%) will be rolled over each year into a side pot that will be awarded to the first team to win back to back championships.
+Additionally $200 (50%) will be rolled over each year into a side pot ("The Empire Pot") that will be awarded to the first team to win back to back championships.

 <br><br>
 ## __Section IV - Empire League Rules__ ##
-Test
+This is an Empire format dyanasty league.
+This means that the league will disband when one owner wins back to back championships and collects the Empire Pot.
+The league may be continued with each owner keeping their existing rosters if 100% of owners agree to keep them and continue.
+Any single owner has the right to require rosters be reset with a new re-draft in order for the league to continue.
+If the league is continued (either keeping rosters or by re-draft) a new empire pot will be formed.

 ## __Section IV - Rosters__ ##

    Position | Starters | Maximum
    -------- |--------- | -------
-   QB | 1 | No Limit
+   QB | 2 | No Limit
    RB | 2 | No Limit
-   WR | 3 | No Limit
+   WR | 2 | No Limit
    TE | 1 | No Limit
    FLEX (RB/WR/TE) | 2 | No Limit
-   D/ST | 1 | No Limit
-   K | 1 | No Limit
    BE | 16 | No Limit
-   IR | 3 | No Limit
+   IR | 2 | No Limit

 <br><br>